Post

 sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-To allow non-root users to manage Docker without sudo, create a Docker group and add the user who wants to use Docker.
-Run the following commands in the terminal:
+To allow a non-root user to manage Docker without sudo, create the Docker group and add the user who will use Docker.
+Run the following commands in a terminal.

 1